 It looks like user generated community sites like Pinterest and Houzz are fast becoming the new glossy magazines.
 Houzz currently attracks 12 million unique visitors per month, with 160 000 professionals (up from 10 000 a year ago).
 It recently exceeded 5 million downloads on their mobile and iPad app.

 Together with the news of the financing, Houzz announced that it would roll out premium features that lets architects and decorators promote their services to local home owners.
 The big cash injection might serve as a competitive moat to protect Houzz from copycats abroad, thinks Bloomberg News.[houzz=http://www.houzz.com/photos/332528/FINNE-Architects-modern-exterior-other-metro] [houzz=http://www.houzz.com/photos/332536/Sapele-Wood-Dining-Table-modern-dining-tables-other-metro] [houzz=http://www.houzz.com/photos/332531/FINNE-Architects-modern-dining-room-other-metro] [houzz=http://www.houzz.com/photos/2629827/Laguna-Beachfront-Contemporary-contemporary-patio-orange-county] [Forbes, NoCamels]

 Subscribe here to receive more news like this in your mailbox!

 About the author

 Editor of whiteboard.
-Raf Weverbergh was a magazine journalist at Humo whose work appeared in magazines like Rolling Stone, Playboy, Mail on Sunday, Publico and South China Morning post before starting Whiteboard in 2012.
-He profiles entrepreneurs and businesses and loves to chat on Twitter, Linkedin or Skype (rafweverbergh).
+Raf Weverbergh was a magazine journalist whose work appeared in magazines like Rolling Stone, Playboy, Mail on Sunday, Publico and South China Morning Post.
+He is the co-founder of FINN, a corporate communications agency where he advises startups and multinationals on their PR and Mustr, the easiest media database for PR professionals.
+You can contact him on Twitter, Linkedin or Skype (rafweverbergh).